Table Of Contents

 Azure Cost Calculator

 AWS instances and Azure VMs offer mostly similar instance categories.
-But because of the differences in machine generations and technologies, you may experience varying performance between AWS instances and Azure virtual machines.
+However, because of the differences in machine generations and technologies, you may experience varying performance between AWS instances and Azure virtual machines.

 Here are a few things to keep in mind about AWS instances vs Azure VMs so you can compare them more fairly.